 Friday Night Run – Free monthly 1 hour run organised by running group Phanos.
 Meet at Olympic Stadium Amsterdam at 1930 on Friday 12 Jun 2020.

 Gaasperplasrun – 1km, 2km, 5km and 10km runs around the Gaasperplaas, a lake in south-east Amsterdam.
-26th edition expected in June 2020 (dates to be confirmed).
+26th edition expected 14 Jun 2020.

 Ladiesrun Rotterdam – 5km, 7.5km and 10km running event for ladies only, held in Rotterdam.
-14th edition due June 2020 (dates to be confirmed).
+14th edition due 7 Jun 2020.

 Tri Amsterdam – International triathlon event which offers half-distance and full Olympic distance courses around Park Somerlust in the Amstel river area.
 Expected 21 Jun 2020.